icfnext/prosper/README.md

 ## User Guide

+### Specification Anatomy

+The [Spock documentation](https://code.google.com/p/spock/wiki/SpockBasics) outlines the features and methods that define a Spock specification (and their JUnit analogues, for those more familiar with Java-based testing), but the `setupSpec()` fixture method is of critical importance when testing AEM classes.
+This method, executed prior to the first feature method of the specification, is the conventional location for creating test content in the JCR.
+Likewise, the `cleanup` and `cleanupSpec()` fixture methods are the appropriate place to remove test content following the execution of a test (or set of tests).
+However, the `cleanupSpec()` method will be implemented less frequently, as the base `ProsperSpec` removes all test content from the JCR after every specification is executed to prevent cross-contamination of content between specifications.

+    class ExampleSpec extends ProsperSpec {

+        def setupSpec() {
+            // create test content
+        }

+        def setup() {
+            // less commonly used
+        }

+        def "a feature method"() {
+            setup:
+            // create test-specific content, instances and/or mocks

+            expect:
+            // stimulus/response
+        }

+        def "another feature method"() {
+            setup:
+            //

+            when:
+            // stimulus

+            then:
+            // response
+        }

+        def cleanup() {
+            // optionally call method from base spec to remove all test content after each feature method removeAllNodes()
+        }

+        def cleanupSpec() {
+            // less commonly used
+        }
+    }

 ### Content Builders

-A specification will often require content such as pages, components, or supporting node structures to facilitate the interactions of the class under test.
-Creating a large and/or complex content hierarchy using the provided APIs can be tedious and time consuming.
+A test specification will often require content such as pages, components, or supporting node structures to facilitate the interactions of the class under test.
+Creating a large and/or complex content hierarchy using the JCR and Sling APIs can be tedious and time consuming.
 The base `ProsperSpec` simplifies the content creation process by defining two Groovy [builder](http://groovy.codehaus.org/Builders) instances, `pageBuilder` and `nodeBuilder`, that greatly reduce the amount of code needed to produce a working content structure in the JCR.

 #### Page Builder

 `PageBuilder` creates nodes of type `cq:Page` by default.

+    def setupSpec() {
         pageBuilder.content {
             beer { // page with no title
                 styles("Styles") { // create page with title "Styles"
                     "jcr:content"("jcr:lastModifiedBy": "mdaugherty", "jcr:lastModified": Calendar.instance) {
                         data("sling:Folder")  // descendant of "jcr:content", argument sets node type instead of title navigation("sling:resourceType: "components/navigation", "rootPath": "/content/beer")
                     }
                     dubbel("Dubbel")
                     tripel("Tripel")
                     saison("Saison")
                 }
                 // create a page with title "Breweries" and set properties on it's "jcr:content" node breweries("Breweries", "jcr:lastModifiedBy": "mdaugherty", "jcr:lastModified": Calendar.instance)
+            }
         }
     }